“Our mission is to educate our community on the power of chiropractic, whilst leading families to a naturally healthy and proactive lifestyle”

 In March 2012 I spent some time working with world renowned Dr Jonathan Howat D.C and his team in Oxford to increase my knowledge of Sacro-Occipital Technique and Mal-Occlusion.

 During the last 6 years I developed a keen interest in the treatment of pregnant women and paediatrics by seeing first-hand how fantastic Chiropractic treatment can be for mother and baby.
 From these results, this led me to embark on paediatric courses focusing on pregnancy, birth trauma and the treatment of frequently occurring paediatric complaints.
-Parents have reported fantastic results from treatment.
 I have recently completed a course mastering the Websters Technique which has delivered some phenomenal results within the practice.
 In 2016 I was invited to lecture the midwives at Torbay Hospital about the benefits of chiropractic care for pregnant patients and infants.

 When I’m not in the clinic keeping the people of Torbay in check, you’ll find me in the gym or cooking up a storm in my kitchen!